-Peter Barton Hutt, J.D., L.L.B., L.L.M. has served as a member of our board of directors since 2010.
+Peter Barton Hutt, LL.B., LL.M. has served as a member of our board of directors since 2010.
 Mr. Hutt is a senior counsel in the Washington, D.C. law firm of Covington & Burling specializing in food and drug law.
 Mr. Hutt began his law practice with the firm in 1960 and, except for his four years in the government, has continued at the firm ever since.
 Mr. Hutt served as Chief Counsel for the FDA during 1971 to 1975.
 Since 1994 he has taught a course on Food and Drug Law at Harvard Law School.
-Mr. Hutt serves on the board of directors of Seres Therapeutics, Inc., Xoma Corp., BIND Therapeutics, Inc., Concert Pharmaceuticals, Inc., Flex Pharma, Inc. and Q Therapeutics, Inc. From 2009 to 2015, Mr. Hutt served on the board of directors of DBV Technologies, from 2001 to 2014 he served on the board of Momenta Pharmaceuticals, Inc., from 2008 to 2011, he served on the board of Celera Corp and from 2002 to 2012 he served on the board of ISTA Pharmaceuticals, Inc. Mr. Hutt received his B.A. from Yale University, his LL.B. from Harvard Law School and his L.L.M. from New York University.
-Mr. Hutt's extensive knowledge of and experience with food and drug law and his service on numerous boards of directors in the biotechnology and pharmaceutical industries contributed to our board of directors' conclusion that he should serve as a director of our company.
+Mr. Hutt serves on the board of directors of Seres Therapeutics, Inc., Xoma Corp., BIND Therapeutics, Inc., Concert Pharmaceuticals, Inc., Flex Pharma, Inc. and Q Therapeutics, Inc. From 2009 to 2015, Mr. Hutt served on the board of directors of DBV Technologies, from 2001 to 2014 he served on the board of Momenta Pharmaceuticals, Inc., from 2008 to 2011, he served on the board of Celera Corp and from 2002 to 2012 he served on the board of ISTA Pharmaceuticals, Inc. Mr. Hutt received his Service on numerous boards of directors in the biotechnology and pharmaceutical industries contributed to our board of directors' conclusion that he should serve as a director of our company.

 Edwin M. Kania has served as a member of our board of directors since 2013.
-Mr. Kania is Co-Founder of Flagship Ventures, a Boston-based venture capital firm, and serves as a Managing Partner for several of its funds.
+Mr. Kania is Co-Founder of Flagship Ventures, a Boston-based venture capital firm, and serves as a Managing

+Partner for several of its funds.
 He served as Chairman of Flagship Ventures between 2001 and 2014.
 Prior to co-founding Flagship Ventures in 2000, Mr. Kania was a General Partner at OneLiberty Ventures and its predecessor firm, Morgan Holland Ventures.
 His direct investment experience covers over 100 companies.
 Since 2004, he has served on the board of directors of Acceleron Pharma Inc., a clinical stage biopharmaceutical company that focuses on regulating cellular growth.
 Mr. Kania has also served on the boards of Aspect Medical, EXACT Sciences and other public and private companies.
-Mr. Kania received his B.S. in Physics from Dartmouth College and his M.B.A. from

-Harvard Business School.
+Mr. Kania received his B.S. in Physics from Dartmouth College and his M.B.A. from Harvard Business School.
 Mr. Kania's extensive investment experience in the biotechnology sector contributed to our board of directors' conclusion that he should serve as a director of our company.